sciplot/sciplot/README.md

     // Create a canvas / drawing area to hold figure and plots Canvas canvas = {{figure}};
+    // Set color palette for all Plots that do not have a palette set (plot2) / the default palette canvas.defaultPalette("set1");

     // Show the canvas in a pop-up window canvas.show();
+    canvas.autoclean(false);

     // Save the plot to a SVG file canvas.save("example-readme.svg");